podondra/gym-rl/post/reinforcement-learning.md

 Actions whose estimated value is greatest are called *greedy* actions.
 Selecting one of these actions is *exploiting* current knowledge of the values of the actions.
-If a nongreedy action is selected than an agent is *exploring* cause it enables to improve estimate of the nongreedy action.
+If a non-greedy action is selected than an agent is *exploring* cause it enables to improve estimate of the non-greedy action.
 Exploitation maximize the expected reward one step and exploration may produce greater total reward.
 It is impossible to explore and exploit with any single action selection